 What is the Smart Export Guarantee?

-Since announcing the end of the Feed-in Tariff, which ended on the 31st March 2019, the government introduced the SEG, which is designed to replace the scheme.
+Since announcing the end of the Feed-in Tariff, which ended on the 31st March 2019, the government introduced the SEG, which replaces the scheme.
 By introducing the SEG, the government aims to generate more green energy and reach their carbon neutral target.

 Starting from 1st January 2020, the scheme mandates all energy companies with at least 150,000 customers to pay households for any solar-generated electricity they export to the National Grid.

 The scheme also applies to other forms of ‘small-scale, low carbon energy’ such as wind and hydro.

 As suppliers are free to set their tariffs, the homeowner can select the highest paying scheme or only sell to a 100% renewal green energy provider.
 The government only demands that the rate is more than zero pence per kWh but otherwise sets no minimal or default amount.

 How does the SEG compare to the FiT?